Frankston South

 Table Chart PROFILE FAQ

 Frankston South has 65 active public transport stops, all of which are bus stops.
-These stops are served by 11 different routes that together facilitate 2,165 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 268 meters from the nearest stop.
+These stops are served by 11 different routes that together facilitate 1,352 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents located an average of 267 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transportation at 94%.
+Frankston South has an average vehicle ownership of 1.6 per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport